Layout

 Animation

-When the Drawer is launched, the overlay fades in from 0% to 100% opacity (transitions) and the Drawer panel slides in from the edge of the screen (transforms:translate the x or y axis).
-When the Drawer is dismissed, the same animation in reverse occurs.
+When the user launches the drawer, the overlay fades in from 0% to 100% opacity (transitions) and the drawer panel slides in from the edge of the screen (transforms:translate the x or y axis).
+When the user dismisses the drawer, the same animation occurs in reverse.

 Content overflow